zakvarty/advent_of_code_2020/README.md

 _Task 2_:  Change one "jmp" to "nop" (or the other way around) so that the end of file is reached.
 What is the final accumulator value?  :heavy_check_mark:

+##  Day 9 - Encoding Error :left_luggage: :
+__Key words:__

+_Task 1_: A number is valid if if can be expressed as the sum of two of the previous ```preamble_length``` numbers.
+Find the value of the first number that is not valid. :heavy_check_mark:

+_Task 2_:  Find the contiguous subset of the numbers that sum to the previous answer.
+What is the sum of the largest and smallest numbers in this set?:heavy_check_mark: